NicholasJYee/docs/README.md

 This repo contains the source code for the [Jupyter Book]([url](https://jupyterbook.org/en/stable/intro.html)https://jupyterbook.org/en/stable/intro.html) for my graduate studies.

 Build the html and pdf using the command:

+` conda activate docs `

-` jb build docs/ --builder pdfhtml `
+` jb build docs `

+Host the html file using the command:

+` python3 -m http.server -d docs/_build/html `